Do I need to wear a face covering/mask?

 I arrived late at the station and missed my train, can I get the next one?

-No, unfortunately not.
-Please therefore allow plenty of time to get to the station.
-Aim to arrive at least 15 minutes before departure time, and please check that you are heading for the correct station to start your journey.
+Please allow plenty of time to get to your departure station.
+Aim to arrive at least 15 minutes early and check that you are heading for the correct station for the start of your journey.

 Can I purchase tickets at the station?

-Yes, but only if there is still availability.
 To avoid disappointment please book your tickets in advance.
 If you arrive at the station without tickets, we will ask you to book your tickets online if you can.
 There are discounts for most tickets when you book them yourself.